Cost of Living in Fort Lauderdale, FL 2025

 Fort Lauderdale Fitness and Entertainment

 Fort Lauderdale has fitness and entertainment opportunities for everyone.
 However, considering the thick humidity, you might need to consider a local gym for workouts.
-You’ll want to consider club membership costs at Powerhouse Gym, The Fitness District, or Titan Gym, or others in the area.
-Thankfully, costs are relatively low, as a fitness club membership fee for one adult costs $44.16 monthly.
+You’ll want to consider club membership costs at Powerhouse Gym, The Fitness District, Titan Gym, or others in the area.
+You'll spend about $75.67 monthly on a gym membership in Fort Lauderdale, or you can jog for free on the beach or find an apartment complex with an on-site fitness center for free.

-If you’re looking for some entertainment, you can purchase a seat at the local cinema for $13 without snacks or drinks.
+If you’re looking for some entertainment, you can purchase a seat at the local cinema for $14.50 without snacks or drinks.
 Otherwise, there are countless museums, arts, and entertainment spots throughout the city.
-Some of the favorites include the Coral Springs Museum of Arts of the Broward Center for the Performing Arts.
+Some of the favorites include the Coral Springs Museum, and Broward Center for the Performing Arts.

 Other Expenses to Consider in Fort Lauderdale